apache/bookkeeper/site/bps/BP-38-bookie-endpoint-discovery.md

 ### Compatibility, Deprecation, and Migration Plan

-The proposed change will be compatible with existing clients up to 4.10.x.
+The proposed change will be compatible with all existing clients.

 ### Test Plan